 2. Manifest Framework

-Digital humanities researchers working with large data sets or iterative processes have in the past adopted localized, ad hoc means for keeping track of their data, processing steps, and results--an approach that impedes collaborative work, makes repeating or adjusting research processes difficult, and does not support emerging publication standards for transparent data provenance and reproducible research.
+Digital humanities researchers working with large data sets or iterative processes have in the past adopted localized, ad hoc means for keeping track of their data, processing steps, and results―an approach that impedes collaborative work, makes repeating or adjusting research processes difficult, and does not support emerging publication standards for transparent data provenance and reproducible research.

-WE1S addresses these issues through a “manifest framework” that documents the components and relations between different parts of a digital humanities research workflow--including data collection, pre-processing (e.g., cleaning), analysis, and presentation (e.g., visualizations).
+WE1S addresses these issues through a “manifest framework” that documents the components and relations between different parts of a digital humanities research workflow―including data collection, pre-processing (e.g., cleaning), analysis, and presentation (e.g., visualizations).
 The WE1S manifest framework consists of a generalizable method for annotating data provenance and workflow declared through schema-based documents known as “manifests”:

 A manifest is a plain-text file formatted in the JSON serialization format (organizing information into keyword-value pairs) for describing a resource or process.
 Manifests can be used for a variety of purposes, but their primary intent is to help humans document and keep track of their workflow.
 The JSON format employed by WE1S is thus generally readable by humans.
 However, it can also be parsed by computers, thus allowing manifests to function as configuration files for scripts and digital tools in the WE1S Virtual Workspace System.
 Manifests can be created in a simple text editor.
 They can also be written in other formats such as XML or YAML, and can be converted to JSON (or vice versa) as appropriate to particular projects.

 Manifests conform to the WE1S manifest “schema” (a definition of the terms and logic needed for tracking WE1S resources and processes that is currently in a version 1.0 state).
 This schema declares the required and optional properties needed to document different kinds of resources or processes in the project.
-The inspiration for this approach comes from well-established standards used in the digital humanities--e.g., the Text Encoding Initiative (TEI) and the International Image Interoperability Framework (IIIF).
+The inspiration for this approach comes from well-established standards used in the digital humanities―e.g., the Text Encoding Initiative (TEI) and the International Image Interoperability Framework (IIIF).
 While the WE1S schema is by design simpler than these standards, it can be expanded and customized based on the needs of other types of projects.
 The schema itself is encoded using the JSON Schema specification for defining the structure of documents containing JSON data, which readily allows for validation and adaptability as well as unified storage with the workflows of the Virtual Workspace System (see below), which are also JSON.

 The WE1S manifest framework shares much in common with other metadata standards and workflow management tools deployed in the sciences and other fields (such as the W3C’s PROV Ontology and the Open Science Framework).
 But for use in the humanities it is designed specifically around a schema suited to the kinds of materials and processes typical of humanities research and also requires relatively little technical overhead.
 The WE1S manifest schema is also extensible, allowing for project customization.
 And there are many tools in common programming languages for validating manifests against the manifest schema.
 Since manifests are text documents, they are easy to adopt by individual scholars working on small projects.
 For larger collaborative research projects, the WE1S Workflow Management System can scale up the manifest framework (with the WE1S project itself serving as proof of concept.)
 Content in the manifest framework can also be cross-walked to other tools or metadata standards as needed.

 3. Workflow Management System